MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 - Samples are independent and randomly selected.
 - Assumes variances are equal (using the sample variances to calculate a pooled estimate of the population variance for the standard error).
 - Assumes the means follow normal distributions (i.e. the sampling distribution of the estimator is normal).
+For small samples, assumes a t-distribution.

 In general, the t-test is fairly robust to all but large deviations from these assumptions.
 However, the equal variance assumption is often violated, so Welch's t-test (which doesn't assume equal variance) is more commonly used.